MinghanGaooo/Python-Project/README.md

 Implement the scoring system to calculate and display the scores for each player at the end of each round.

-> Gameplay Options

-Allow users to customize game settings such as the number of players, the number of rounds, and the difficulty level of computer opponents.

 > Game Statistics

 Keep track of player statistics, including the number of wins, losses, and high scores.

-> Save and Load Games

-Implement the ability to save and load game progress so that players can continue their games at a later time.

 ### Technologies and Tools: